Novac389/Machine_Learning/README.md

 2. Yang, T., Lin, Q., & Li, Z. (2016).
 Unified Convergence Analysis of Stochastic Momentum Methods for Convex and Non-Convex Optimization.
 Available from: [arXiv](https://arxiv.org/abs/1604.03257).
 3. Joblib Documentation: [Joblib](https://joblib.readthedocs.io/en/stable/)

-## Contact
-Feel free to reach out if you have any questions.